The Gender in STEM Research Initiative: Advancing gender analysis and women’s leadership in STEM fields. Call for Expressions of Interest

 A question that arises concerns the coherence and comprehensiveness of these policies and practices.
 Are they sufficiently ambitious, coordinated, and effectively implemented to achieve the institutional transformation and contribute to the broader sectoral and societal changes needed to enable gender equality in science systems?
 What do they tell us about bottlenecks or gaps in the pipeline for women scientists in higher education and research?
 For instance, some initiatives have targeted doctoral and early-career women scientists.[xviii]
 But there may be a need in some disciplines for programming to strengthen capacities at the post-doctoral level.
 What about issues of intersectionality and gender relations experienced by women scientists in STEM education and research organizations, including in the private sector?
 How have these been addressed?
 What measures have been taken by national, regional, and international research funding agencies to address gender and diversity in their funding processes, and with what results?[xix]
 What is specific to the STEM field that might lead to particular policies and practices that provide an enabling environment for women scientists?
 What lessons can be learned from the roles that women scientists have assumed during the COVID-19 pandemic at work, home, and elsewhere?
 What can interventions in one region learn from experiences in another?

 This funding opportunity will support scholars in STEM fields in LMICs to undertake research and networking to address some of these questions, which are also the subject of research by their peers elsewhere.
 For example, one UK study is examining the reasons for lower rates of international collaboration amongst women engineers.[xx]
 This is an issue also identified in recent research on the next generation of scientists (across all fields) in Africa.[xxi]
-Action-research could help to identify, categorise, and assess both the challenges and specific types of intervention for increased participation of women in STEM higher education and research.
+Action-research could help to identify, categorize, and assess both the challenges and specific types of intervention for increased participation of women in STEM higher education and research.
 Such analysis, evidence from other countries, and even pilot interventions could be used by consortia to inform policies and practices to promote gender equality in STEM in their countries and regions.

 Theme 4: Safeguarding women scientists

 The incidence of gender-based harassment and sexual violence in academic and research institutions remains greatly under-reported officially in all world regions.
 Against low numbers of officially reported incidents, science institutions may perceive that justice and safety are not major issues for them, hence arguing that they do not require concerted institutional responses.
-With a few exceptions,[xxii] most of the evidence has focussed on the scale of the problems of harassment and sexual violence across universities, and the inadequacy of institutional responses.
+With a few exceptions,[xxii] most of the evidence has focused on the scale of the problems of harassment and sexual violence across universities, and the inadequacy of institutional responses.
 In Latin America, for example, a 2019 survey of 100 universities in 16 countries found that 60% lacked policies for handling sexual harassment complaints, while in Africa, where many universities have gender policies and policies against sexual harassment, sexual manipulation of women and youth is reported to be widespread.[xxiii]
 There are some signs of progress, including in the number of universities adopting policies on sexual misconduct in Latin America, pressed by campus-based movements.[xxiv]
 Several scholars are conducting research on sexual violence in universities in Africa[xxv] and Asia.[xxvi]
 However, more research is needed to understand and address specific issues that arise in science teaching and research, and about how to make environments more just, safe, and conducive for women to learn and work as scientists.
 How do experiences of women scientists, and particularly those in STEM, compare with peers in other disciplines?
 University-wide interventions may address some of their concerns, but others may be needed to address variations across groups of individuals affected, types of institutions, and national and cultural contexts.

 This research theme is important to generate knowledge as well as better inform the design and implementation of policies to safeguard women scientists.
 Proponents are encouraged to think of innovative and relevant interventions that can help reduce gender-based harassment and sexual violence in their specific institutions and communities as well as consider specific population groups and research disciplines that will be addressed through their research.